Loading...

 Organization and teaching activities

-Department of Chemistry, Biochemistry and Biophysics was established in 1949 as a part of the University of Veterinary Medicine (originally School of Veterinary Medicine).
-School of Veterinary Medicine began its first academic year in 1949/50 consisting of four institutes.
-One of them, Institute of Veterinary Chemistry, was directed by Michal Bartík, DVM and was situated in pavilion XI and XII.
-Seven departments were established at the School of Veterinary Medicine since 23rd October 1950 including Department of Chemistry and Physiology directed by Michal Bartík, DVM.
-This department comprised four institutes – Institute of Veterinary Chemistry, Institute of Physiology, Institute of Nutrition and Division of Physics.
-The department provided teaching of four subjects – Veterinary Chemistry, Physics, Physiology, Nutrition and Dietetics.
-In January 1952, Institute of Veterinary Chemistry moved to reconstructed pavilion IV where it was situated up to 2010.
+The Department of Chemistry, Biochemistry and Biophysics was established in 1949 as part of the University of Veterinary Medicine (originally the Veterinary College).
+The Veterinary College began its first academic year in 1949/50 and consisted of four institutes.
+One of them, the Institute of Veterinary Chemistry, was directed by Michal Bartík, DVM and was situated in pavilions XI and XII.
+From 23 October 1950, the Veterinary College established seven departments, including the Department of Chemistry and Physiology, also directed by Michal Bartík, DVM.
+This department comprised four institutes – the Institute of Veterinary Chemistry, the Institute of Physiology, the Institute of Nutrition, and the Division of Physics.
+The department provided teaching of four subjects – Veterinary Chemistry, Medical Physics, Physiology, Nutrition and Dietetics.
+In January 1952, the Institute of Veterinary Chemistry moved to reconstructed pavilion IV, where it remained until 2010.

-The development of School of Veterinary Medicine was determined by the establishing of further workplaces – departments that were divided into institutes.
-In 1953, twelve departments already existed in School of Veterinary Medicine.
-Among them, Department of Veterinary Chemistry directed by Michal Bartík, DVM.
-It was divided into three institutes – Institute of General Chemistry (Karol Zwick, Ing), Institute of Biochemistry (Michal Bartík, DVM), Division of Physics (Milan Rudič, Ing).
+The further development of the Veterinary College was determined by the establishing of additional workplaces – departments, that were divided into institutes.
+In 1953, twelve departments already existed in the Veterinary College.
+Among them, the Department of Veterinary Chemistry directed by Michal Bartík, DVM was divided into three institutes – the Institute of General Chemistry (Ing.
+Karol Zwick,), the Institute of Biochemistry (Michal Bartík, DVM), the Division of Physics (Ing.
+Milan Rudič).

-1st January 1957 the whole department was renamed to Department of Chemistry and Physics.
-It provided teaching of General Medical Chemistry, Veterinary Biochemistry, Medical Physics and in 1952 to 1957 also Veterinary Toxicology.
-A reconstruction of a part of pavilion IV for needs of a newly establishing division (radioisotops) took place in 1960 to 1962.
-Since 1964, the whole workplace was reorganized into Department of Chemistry, Biochemistry and Toxicology.
-Meanwhile, in 1959, three divisions were established: Division of General Medical Chemistry, Division of Biochemistry and Division of Toxicology.
-In academic year 1960/61, Division of Radioisotopes was established as well.
-In 1963, Medical Physics was separated from the union of original workplaces of the department and was added to another department.
-Since academic year 1967/68, teaching of Agrochemistry was affiliated to the subjects covered by the department.
+On 1 January 1957 the whole department was renamed the Department of Chemistry and Physics and provided teaching of General Medical Chemistry, Veterinary Biochemistry, Medical Physics and from 1952 to 1957, also Veterinary Toxicology.
+From 1960 to 1962, a part of the department was reconstructed for the needs of the newly established Radioisotope Division, which began operating on 27 April 1962.
+From 1964, the department was named the Department of Chemistry, Biochemistry and Toxicology.
+In 1959, three divisions were established at the department: the Division of General Medical Chemistry, the Division of Biochemistry and the Division of Toxicology.
+In the academic year 1960/61, the Division of Radioisotopes was also established.
+In 1963, the Division of Medical Physics was separated from the union of original workplaces of the department and became part of another independent department.
+From the academic year 1967/68, the teaching of Agrochemistry was added to the subjects covered by the department.

-In 1971, the Department of Chemistry, Biochemistry and Toxicology fused with the Institute of Pathological Physiology forming a new workplace – Department of Pathological Physiology, Biochemistry and Toxicology with professor Koloman Boďa, DVM, DrSc as a director.
-This department consisted of the Institute of Pathological Physiology and the Institute of Biochemistry and Toxicology.
-Institute of Biochemistry and Toxicology was later (1st April 1976) divided into Institute of Biochemistry and Agrochemistry, and Institute of Toxicology and Medical Chemistry.
-The teaching of the following subjects was provided by the department since 1969: Medical Chemistry, Biochemistry and Toxicology, and since 1975/76 also Chemistry for students of regular study of Management and Economy Faculty of VŠP Nitra.
-Following subjects were taught at the department since 1976/77: Medical Chemistry, Biochemistry for students in the study programme Food Hygiene in its external form.
-Since 1977/78 these subjects were also taught for students of Faculty of Management and Economy of School of Agriculture in Nitra at the Consulting Center in the School of Veterinary Medicine in Košice.
+In 1971, the former Department of Chemistry, Biochemistry and Toxicology fused with the Institute of Pathological Physiology forming a new workplace – the Department of Pathological Physiology, Biochemistry and Toxicology with Prof. Koloman Boďa, DVM, DrSc as a director.
+This department consisted of the Institute of Pathological Physiology and the Institute of Biochemistry and Toxicology from 1971 to 1976.
+From 1 April 1976, the former Institute of Biochemistry and Toxicology spilt into the Institute of Biochemistry and Agrochemistry and the Institute of Toxicology and Medical Chemistry.
+From 1969, the department provided teaching of the following subjects: Medical Chemistry, Biochemistry and Toxicology.
+Starting from the academic year 1975/76, the teaching of Chemistry was added for full-time students of the Economics and Management Faculty of the Agricultural University in Nitra.
+From the academic year 1976/77, the following subjects were taught at the department: Medical Chemistry, Biochemistry - for students of an external form in the study programme Food Hygiene.
+From the academic year 1977/78 these subjects were also taught to students of an external form of the Faculty of Economics and Management of the Agricultural University in Nitra at the Consultation Centre in the Veterinary College in Košice.

-In 1986, the department was renamed back to that of 1964 – Department of Chemistry, Biochemistry and Toxicology and was directed by professor Štefan Ivanko, Ing, DrSc.
-It consisted from two divisions: Division of Biochemistry, Agrochemistry and Radiobiology, and Division of Chemistry and Toxicology.
-The department provided teaching of Biochemistry, Food Chemistry, Principles of Agricultural Chemization, General Chemistry, Toxicology.
+In 1986, the department was renamed back to that of 1964 – the Department of Chemistry, Biochemistry and Toxicology and was directed by Prof. Ing. Štefan Ivanko, DrSc.
+It consisted of two divisions: the Division of Biochemistry, Agrochemistry and Radiobiology, and the Division of Chemistry and Toxicology.
+The department provided teaching of Biochemistry, Food Chemistry, Fundamentals of Agricultural Chemization, General Chemistry, Toxicology.

-In December 1989, a change of the workers in leading positions of the department took place and in 1991 the name of the workplace was changed into Department of Chemistry, Biochemistry and Biophysics with corresponding structural change – separation of Toxicology and its addition to another department and the addition of Biophysics to the newly created department.
-Professor Ján Blahovec, Ing, PhD became the head of the Department of Chemistry, Biochemistry and Biophysics.
-It provided the teaching of Chemistry, Biophysics and Biochemistry for Slovak students, and since 1991 for foreign students in English as well.
+In December 1989, a change in the leadership of the department took place, and in 1991 the name of the workplace was changed into the Department of Chemistry, Biochemistry and Biophysics with corresponding structural change – the separation of the Division of Toxicology and the addition of the Division of Biophysics to the newly created department.
+Assoc.
+Prof. Ing.
+Ján Blahovec, CSc. became the head of the Department of Chemistry, Biochemistry and Biophysics.
+It provided the teaching of Chemistry, Biophysics and Biochemistry for Slovak students, and starting from 1991, for international students in English as well.

-In March 2002, Department of Chemistry, Biology and Biochemistry was formed with assoc. prof. Ladislav Vaško, DVM, PhD in its head and the two divisions Institute of Chemistry, Biochemistry and Biophysics, and Institute of Biology in its structure.
-In 2005 to 2007, professor František Lešník, DVM, DrSc was the head of this department.
+In March 2002, the Department of Chemistry, Biology and Biochemistry was formed under the leadership of Assoc.
+Prof. Ladislav Vaško, DVM, CSc., along with the Institute of Chemistry, Biochemistry and Biophysics and the Institute of Biology.
+From 2005 to 2007, Prof. František Lešník, DVM, DrSc. was the head of this department.

-Since 1st September 2007, department of Chemistry, Biochemistry and Biophysics was newly reorganized with Jozef Sokol, Ing.
-PhD. in its head.
-It consisted from three institutes – Institute of Pharmaceutical and Medical Chemistry, Institute of Biochemistry and Institute of Biophysics and Biomathematics.
-When the department moved to the newly reconstructed building of former Institute of Experimental Veterinary Medicine in 2010, it already was constituted as department of Chemistry, Biochemistry and Biophysics.
-It consisted from four institutes – Institute of Pharmaceutical Chemistry, Institute of Medical Chemistry, Institute of Biochemistry and Institute of Biophysics being headed by associated professor Zuzana Kostecká, DVM, PhD since 1st September 2011.
-In 2020 (1st September 2020), all of four institutes fused into one unit – Department of Chemistry, Biochemistry and Biophysics.
-In this form of structural organization it works with associated professor Zuzana Kostecká, DVM, PhD in its head to the present time.
+On 1 September 2007, the Department of Chemistry, Biochemistry and Biophysics was newly reorganized under the leadership of Ing.
+Jozef Sokol, CSc.
+It consisted of three institutes – the Institute of Pharmaceutical and Medical Chemistry, the Institute of Biochemistry and the Institute of Biophysics and Biomathematics.
+When the department moved to the newly reconstructed building of the former Institute of Experimental Veterinary Medicine in 2010, it was officially established as the Department of Chemistry, Biochemistry and Biophysics.
+It consisted of four institutes – the Institute of Pharmaceutical Chemistry, the Institute of Medical Chemistry, the Institute of Biochemistry and the Institute of Biophysics.
+Since 1 September 2011, the department has been led by Assoc.
+Prof. Zuzana Kostecká, DVM, PhD.
+On 1 September 2020, all four institutes fused into one unit – the Department of Chemistry, Biochemistry and Biophysics.
+In its current structural organization, the department is headed by Assoc.
+Prof. Zuzana Kostecká, DVM, PhD., who has been serving in this role to the present day.

-The scientific and research activity of the department began since its establishment when a division for determination of poisonings of domestic animals began its analytical activities framing the whole territory of Slovakia.
-It significantly supported further teaching as well as scientific and research work of the department.
-Later, during 1959 - 68, the cases of poisonings were also worked out at the level of forensic toxicological expertizes.
+Scientific research activity of the department began from its establishment when a division for the detection of poisonings in domestic animals was created.
+This division carried out its investigative activities covering the whole territory of Slovakia, which significantly supported ongoing teaching as well as scientific research work of the department.
+Later, from 1959 to 1968, the department continued its investigations into poisoning in domestic animals, including cases of forensic toxicological expertise.

-In the first decade, scientific and research activity of the department was focused on proteins of blood sera of domestic animals, sex hormones and laboratory determination (diagnostics) of pregnancy as well as research in the field of poisonings of animals by chemical poisons.
-In the second decade, the activity of the department was characterized by the study of metabolism and detoxification of nitrates and nitrites in the domestic animals, study of steroid hormone metabolism, enzymatic diagnostics and treatment in the veterinary practice as well as the study of ion-exchangers as a detoxification tool during the poisonings of ruminants by ammonia and urea.
-In the third decade, the utilization of non-protein nitrogen in the organism of domestic animals was studied.
+In the first decade, the scientific research activity of the department focused on the research of blood sera proteins in domestic animals, the study on sex hormones and laboratory diagnosis of pregnancy as well as the study in the field of poisonings of animals by chemical substances.
+In the second decade, the scientific research activity of the department was characterized by the study of metabolism and detoxification of nitrates and nitrites in livestock, the study of steroid hormone metabolism in blood, the study of enzymatic diagnostics and treatment in veterinary practice as well as the study of the application of ionexchangers as detoxification agents in cases of ammonia and urea poisoning in ruminants .
+In the third decade, the utilization of non-protein nitrogen in the organisms of livestock was studied.
 As a result, new procedures for determination of aminopeptidases and other proteolytic enzymes using chromogenic substrates were developed.
 The fourth decade of the department was connected with the study of protein and peptide hydrolysis, the identification of its products and the influence of antinutrients on the hydrolysis of proteins.
-Using amino acid composition and its potential in diet in relation to energy metabolism on productive health of pigs and quality of the carcase product were studied as well.
-In the fifth decade, the biotransformation of xenobiotics by the ruminal microbial ecosystem and by organism of the ruminants itself was investigated including the study of antioxidant and detoxifying enzymes as potential biomarkers of pesticides and xenobiotics effect in domestic animals.
-The scientific and research activity of the department was also focused to the study of low-molecular-weight growing factors in blood and body liquids of ruminants.
-In the sixth decade, the study of changes of antioxidant and detoxifying enzymes in relation to the polution of living environment as well as possible positive effect of antioxidants on domestic animals continued.
-The research work also included an interest in the influence of polyunsaturated fatty acids on the health, production indicators, biochemical and immunological state, disease prevention and an increase of dietetic values of the livestock products.
+Using amino acid potential of diet in relation to energy on production health of pigs and quality of the slaughter products was studied as well.
+In the fifth decade, the biotransformation of xenobiotics by the ruminal microbial ecosystem and by the organisms of ruminants was investigated, including the study of antioxidant and detoxifying enzymes as potential biomarkers of pesticides and xenobiotics effect in livestock.
+The scientific research activities of the department were also focused on the study of low-molecular-weight growthfactors in blood and body fluids of ruminants.
+In the sixth decade, the study of changes of antioxidant and detoxifying enzymes due to environmental pollution as well as possible positive effect of antioxidants on livestock continued.
+The research work also included the study of the effects of polyunsaturated fatty acids on health, production indicators, biochemical and immunological status, disease prevention and an increase of dietetic values of animal products.